Ghizlane8/Morocco-Insurance-Market-Analytics/README.md

 - branches showing stronger growth dynamics.

 The automobile branch receives particular attention because of its significant contribution to the overall non-life insurance market.

 ---

+## ⚠️ Limitations

+This project is based on aggregated public market data covering only three years (2022–2024).

+The available datasets do not provide:

+- Customer-level information
+- Individual policy data
+- Insurance company-level data
+- Regional or city-level breakdowns
+- Individual claim records
+- Guarantee-level breakdowns within the automobile branch

+Therefore, the dashboard focuses on **market-level analysis by insurance branch and year**.

+The automobile analysis is based on the aggregate branch **“Véhicules terrestres à moteur”** and does not provide a breakdown by individual guarantees such as RC, dommages or assistance.

+---
 ## 🚀 Potential Future Improvements